marronjo/blockchain-workshop/intro/README.md

     string name;        //string (word) called `name`

     //created a function called hello
-    //it is a public function, it can be accessed from outside the function
+    //it is a public function, it can be accessed from outside the contract
     //it is a pure function since it does not modify or read any global variables
     //it returns the string "Hello World!"
     function hello() public pure returns(string memory){